 How can I place materials on reserve in the library for my class?

 To place a library-owned article or book chapter on e-reserve and have it linked to your Blackboard course page or to place print or hard copies of items (books, articles, DVDs, etc.) on reserve for students in your courses, submit an online request.
 To place a personal copy on reserve, email us and we will arrange for pick-up from you.
 You can also drop the item off at the JPL or Downtown Library Front Desks.
 More information about reserves can be found on the Course Reserves for Faculty page on our website.

 How do I request permission to use copyrighted materials in my article/book/dissertation/online course?

-To request author’s permission to use copyrighted materials in your own work, you may use this form (Word Document) and contact the author directly.
+To request author’s permission to use copyrighted materials in your own work, and to learn more about Copyright Resources at UTSA click here.